nikolaoccid/speck-academy-entrance-task/README.md

 - JavaScript

 ## Installation
-To install the Slider task, simply clone this repository to your local machine:
+To install the task, simply clone this repository to your local machine:

 ```console